colinmollenhour/docker-confd-firewall/README.md

 Docker Confd Firewall
 ---------------------

-This "firewall" container opens ports on the host on which it is running, based on the contents of etcd host to discover the IP addresses which should be whitelisted while supporting automatic updates via confd.
+This "firewall" container uses iptables to block external access to your services except for the IPs which you wish to allow.
+It can use static entries defined in an environment variable, an etcd server to update instantly when etcd is updated, and an auto-updated list of Cloudflare IPs.

 #### Environment Variables

-* ETCD_URL - Url to etcd cluster containing list of machines to allow. (optional)
-* FW_GRIDS - The grid names to expose ports to (`*` for all grids - optional if not using etcd).
+** General **

 * FW_MODE - Either 'docker' for published ports, 'kontena' for Kontena services, or 'host' for others.
 * FW_SERVICE - A prefix for the firewall table rules (does not have to match anything, just has to not conflict with other instances of the firewall on the same host).
 * FW_PROTO - Comma-separated list of protocols to expose (e.g. tcp or udp or tcp,udp).
 * FW_PORTS - Comma-separated list of port numbers to expose (ranges allowed).
-* FW_STATIC - Comma-separated list of IPs/CIDRs to always allow.
 * FW_DENY - Deny behavior, e.g. DROP or REJECT (default: REJECT).
 * FW_DISABLE - With the value "1" the firewall rules will be removed.

+** Static entries **

+* FW_STATIC - Comma-separated list of IPs/CIDRs to always allow.

+** Cloudflare **

+* CLOUDFLARE - Specify "1" to enable access to published Cloudflare IP list (see https://www.cloudflare.com/ips/)

+** Etcd (optional) **

+* ETCD_URL - Url to etcd cluster containing list of machines to allow.
+* FW_GRIDS - The grid names to expose ports to (`*` for all grids).

 #### Etcd Data